 - 2 limes, each cut into sixths

-- Whisk together 1 pouch KC Masterpiece Dry Mix with 1/2 cup water, soy sauce, honey, sesame oil, and sriracha in a small bowl.
+- Whisk together olive oil, soy sauce, cumin, chili powder, and garlic powder in a small bowl.
 Set aside.

-- Heat grill to medium heat, about 350 degrees.
+- Preheat grill to medium heat, about 350 degrees.

-- Remove mushrooms and peppers from grill, then sprinkle with salt and pepper to taste.
+- Remove from oven, then season to taste with salt and pepper.

-- Heat tortillas on the grill or in a hot skillet just until pliable.
+- Heat tortillas on the grill or in a dry, hot skillet just until pliable.